TheMarlboroMan/js-engine/README.md

 # js-engine
 Attempt to make something similar to dfw, but with JS.

+# TODO:

+- Take a look at js-tile-mapper.
+See what we can do :).
+	- Add support for custom sets.
+	- Add support for multiple export types.
+- Basic scrolling.
+- Basic async room loading, promise based.

 # Dependencies.

 If you need to build, you'd better have an updated NodeJS version (and not the 0.10 that came preinstalled with my OS :/).